Tag Archives: Sea of Galilee

 Magdala, or Migdal, a prosperous Jewish port city in the first century. was just five miles south of Capernaum on the south-western part of the Sea of Galilee.
 Some of the city has been uncovered recently by archeologists and the discovery opens another window into the gospel story.

 Magdala’s economy was built on fishing and, in fact, it was the center of a highly developed industry on the Sea of Galilee in Jesus’ day.
-Written sources have it that salted fish from Magdala was sold in the surrounding areas and even as far as Rome, but recent findings offer another look at Magdala’s economy and its sophisticated techniques for storing and preparing fish for market.
+Written sources have it that salted fish from Magdala was sold in the surrounding areas and even as far as Rome; recent findings offer a further look at Magdala’s economy and its sophisticated techniques for storing and preparing fish for market.
 As a flourishing Jewish center on the Sea of Galilee, it was an obvious place for Jesus to visit.

 DSC00653